IMEMR

 Rights and permissions

-3- Assistant Professor of Nursing, School of Nursing and Midwifery, Arak University of Medical Sciences, Iran
+1- Department of Nursing, School of Nursing, Arak University of Medical Sciences, Arak, Iran

-Introduction: Burns and their resulting wounds are a global injury.
-Finding natural ingredients to speed up wound healing in patients with fewer side effects can be valuable.
-The aim of this study was to evaluate the oral effect of extract of Centella Asiati on pain and the healing process of burn wounds.
+Aims: Burns and wounds caused by it are a global injury.
+Finding natural ingredients to accelerate wound healing in patients with fewer side effects could be valuable.
+This study aimed to determine the effect of oral Centella asiatica extract on the healing of pain and wound of burn in patients.

-Methods: This study is a clinical trial in which 76 patients admitted to the burn ward were included in the study after considering the inclusion criteria and were randomly divided into two groups of intervention (n = 38) and control (n = 38).
-Patients' wounds were first examined on the seventh and fifteenth days with the Bets-Jensen instrument.
-The intervention group, in addition to the usual antibiotic treatments, received capsules containing 200 mg of Centella Asiati twice daily (8 am and 8 pm) and the control group received capsules containing 200 mg of starch twice daily.
-The results were analyzed using descriptive statistics and inferential statistics and SPSS statistical software.
+Materials & Methods: This study is a clinical trial in which 76 patients hospitalized in the burn department were randomly divided into two intervention (n=38) and control (n=38) groups.
+The intervention group, in addition to the usual antibiotic treatments, received capsules containing 200mg of Centella asiatica twice daily, and the control group received capsules containing 200mg of starch twice daily.
+Data collection tools were Bates-Jensen Wound Assessment tool and Visual Analog Scale.
+Patients' pain and wound healing status were examined at different time of the study.

-Findings: The mean burn pain score after consuming Centella asiatica extract showed a significant improvement in the intervention group compared to the control group (p<0.001).
-The average wound healing score in the intervention group compared to the control group did not show significant improvement compared to the control group (p<0.561).
-However, size (p<0.561), undermining (p<0.023), necrotic tissue amount (p<0.015) and tissue granulation (p<0.001) had improved significantly in the intervention group.
-In addition, the results showed that Peripheral tissue edema (p<0.008) in the control group had a significant decrease compared to the intervention group.
+Findings: The mean burn pain score showed a significant improvement in the intervention group compared to the control group (p<0.001).
+The average wound healing score did not show significant improvement in the intervention group compared to the control group (p=0.561).
+However, size (p=0.023), the degree of destruction of the underlying tissues (p=0.032), the amount of necrotic tissue (p=0.015), and the amount of granulation tissue (p=0.001) improved significantly in the intervention group.
+In addition, the peripheral tissue edema in the control group decrease significantly compared to the intervention group (p=0.008).

 Keywords: